Joe Davenport

 Joseph Jonathan Davenport (born March 24, 1976) is a former Major League Baseball pitcher who played for two seasons.
 He played for the Chicago White Sox in 1999 and the Colorado Rockies in 2001.

+Davenport attended Santana High School in Santee, California and helped the school's baseball team win a California Interscholastic Federation championship in 1994.

 A single for Colorado in his only turn at-bat left Davenport with a rare MLB career batting average of 1.000.